-I love travelling and I find China an extremely interesting place in terms of culture, tradition, history and food.
+I love traveling and I find China an extremely interesting place in terms of culture, tradition, history and food.
 Nevertheless, I came here not only to sightsee but mainly to work as a teacher, to get more teaching experience, find out whether teaching is what I really want to do for a living in the future or not, improve the English speaking capabilities of Chinese students, inspire them, gain their interest and motivate them to speak English.
 Wow, as you can see there are many goals, aims and plans but only 8 months of teaching (not including bank holidays and winter break).

 How it all started…

 But… how did it all start and how did I come up with an idea of teaching English in China?
 It was May 2009 and the first year of my university boned to an end.
 It was pretty good but I felt like a part-time job in the bar was not enough for me and I didn’t make much progress in my career so I started my second year more ambitiously working as a volunteer in a primary school in Codsall and doing some private tutoring at home.
 My last year was very productive though and during one of the lectures at the university, my Chinese friend told that qualified teachers are in high demand in China and also told me to have a try and apply for a teaching position once I graduate from the university.
 So I did.
 I sent my CV with a covering letter and a recent photo to a few Chinese private and public schools (you can find English teaching positions here).
 Got my first interview on Skype a couple of days later and got the job on the spot.
 Easy peasy :-) :-).